juliecherner/Linkdin_Auto_Bot_Client/README.md

 ![Home page for signed in users](./src/assets/readme%20images/home-signed.png)

-Strategy page (avaible only for signed in users):
+Strategy page (available only for signed in users):\
-On this page the scraper can be ruuned by clicking on the button.
+On this page the scraper can be runned by clicking on the button.

 ![Strategy page and search](./src/assets/readme%20images/search.png)